cpt-onde/subshuf/README.md

 To help encrypt a cleartext word seed you have on paper to another piece of paper without inputting the seed into a computer.
 Uses a lookup table for this.
 There is also a reverse lookup table to get back to cleartext.

-The word order in the lookup tables is defined by a password or passphrase that you set.
+The shuffled word order in the lookup tables is deterministically defined by a password or passphrase that you set.

 ## What it does